sm-azure/CarND-PID-Control-Project/README.md

 | 0.4       | 0.00250  | 8.0    | 376.964    |

 The manual parameter setting was interesting as it gave a very clear idea of what each parameter was doing.
-However, yt was also clear that it is very arbitrary and we need an automated way of computing the Kp, Ki and Kd parameters over multiple iterations.
+However, it was also clear that it is very arbitrary and we need an automated way of computing the Kp, Ki and Kd parameters over multiple iterations.